RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Breakout-Board/AT-Command-Manual/README.md

 ## Appendix III：Maximum Transmission Load by Region

 :::tip 📝 NOTE:
 The LoRaWAN stack adds 8 bytes to the user payload.
-In the following list, M is the maximum payload size and N is the maximum usable payload size for the user data without MAC header.
+In the following list, M is the maximum payload size and N is the maximum usable payload size for the user data without the MAC header.
 ::::

 <b> EU868 </b>